tomjrwilliams/xfactors/README.md

 ### Work in progress

-As mentioned above, this is still a very much work-in-progress project, that I'm in the process of refactoring out (and rewriting) from our main code base at [Haven Cove](https://havencove.com/).
+As mentioned above, this is still a very much work-in-progress project, that I'm in the process of refactoring out / rewriting from our main code base at [Haven Cove](https://havencove.com/) (where most of our research code was originally written in pytorch).

 The test folder is likely the best place to start for an idea of how everything works.